fearthecowboy/static-link/README.md

 - copy the `static-loader.js` file to the `./dist/` folder
 - patch all entrypoints with the static loader so that it is enabled from any entrypoint.

+It will skip the package install generation if the static-modules file is created and `package.json` hasn't changed.

+Use `--force` to do it anyway.

 # Advanced Options